 Disney’s Animation Research Library

 One of the highlights of the #DisneyInHomeBloggers event I attended was touring Disney’s Animation Research Library.
-Located in a super top secret building under high security, the ARL hosts over 65 MILLION (yes, I said million) pieces of Disney animation art.
+Located in a super top-secret building under high security, the ARL hosts over 65 MILLION (yes, I said a million) pieces of Disney animation art.
 No photographs or cell phones were allowed during our visit.

 Experiencing Disney’s Animation Research Library was a unique experience that I will not soon forget.
 A big “thank you” to Disney for allowing me to do so!